leovicio/webtorrent-app-remote/README.md

 Todo
 -------------
+* Create seed/torrent
+* Configure Tracker's when creating torrent
 * Command line script to (to install bower and npm components)
 * Command line script to start server (run webtorrentapp with password, server, maxpeers options)
-* Create seed/torrent
-* Configure Tracker's when creating torrent
-* Right sidebar: Torrent info with peers list and speed, download location, total size, file list
+* Modal with: Torrent info with peers list and speed, download location, total size, file list
 * Set file priority
 * Create a DEBUG system (to console.log())
+* Organize angular structure, creating a service for get torrrent info, controllers on their own files
+* Use jade on html for faster development
 * Create a tracker server
 * Pause / Resume Torrent
 * Pause All Torrents / Resume All Torrents